nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

      2. create job
      3. create note

-For more information, please refer to the user guide.
+For more information about the `create` feature, please refer to the user guide [here](https://github.com/AY1920S2-CS2113-T14-2/tp/blob/master/docs/UserGuide.md#create-command).

 ### `create` feature

 **Current Implementation:**

 The `InformationCreator` is a standalone class inside the `commands` package.
-The `create` feature helps the user create information objects that can be instances of `article`, `note` and `job` classes and automatically add them an ArrayList of object types Article, List, or Note, respectively.
+The `create` feature helps the user create information objects that can be instances of `article`, `note` and `job` classes and automatically add them an ArrayList of object types Article, Job, or Note, respectively.

 Given below is an example usage and how the `CreateCommand` mechanism behaves at each step:

 * Step 1:
-The user launches the application and it loads the `SavedNoteList`, `SavedArticleList` and `SavedJobList` from the stored, corresponding JSON files.
-If the data of these JSON files do not exist in the memory, the application creates new JSON files to store into memory and makes the initial ArrayLists in the application empty.
+The user launches the application and it loads the `SavedNoteList`, `SavedArticleList` and `SavedJobList` from the storage using the corresponding JSON files("articleList.json", "jobList.json" and "noteList.json").
+If even one of these JSON files do not exist in the memory, the application creates entirely new JSON files with empty initial ArrayLists to store articles, jobs and notes.

 * Step 2:
-The user enters a command, `create article`, for instance, into the command line.
+The user enters the command, `create article`, for instance, into the command line.
 The`TechToday#executeProgram()` method from the ProgramExecutor class parses the command provided and takes the first word of the command.
 Since the first word is `create`, it calls a static  `InformationCreator#execute(userResponse)` method, where `userResponse` is the original command provided by the user.

 * Step 3:
 The  `InformationCreator#execute(userResponse)` method again parses the user command to check what kind of information object the user is seeking to create.
 The three possibilities are `article`, `job` and `note`.
 The following daigram illustrates what steps are taken for different user responses.